-If the effects of the COVID-19 pandemic ("COVID-19") cause economic and market conditions to deteriorate beyond our current expectations or if our expected holding periods for assets change, subsequent tests for impairment could result in additional impairment charges in the future.
+If economic and market conditions deteriorate beyond our current expectations, as a result of the ongoing COVID-19 pandemic ("COVID-19") or other macroeconomic factors, or if our expected holding periods for assets change, subsequent tests for impairment could result in additional impairment charges in the future.
 For example, the Foxwoods outlet center, which is part of a casino property, continues to face leasing challenges that could lead to further declines in occupancy, rental revenues and cash flows in the future.
 Such challenges, or a change in our expected holding period, could result in additional impairment charges recognized for the Foxwoods property.
 We can provide no assurance that material impairment charges with respect to our properties will not occur in future periods.